Liver Structure and Function

 Formation of urea, serum albumin, clotting factors, enzymes, and numerous other proteins

-At the cellular level, portal triads consist of adjacent and parallel terminal branches of bile ducts, portal veins, and hepatic arteries that border the hepatocytes (see Figure: Organization of the liver.).
+At the cellular level, portal triads consist of adjacent and parallel terminal branches of bile ducts, portal veins, and hepatic arteries that border the hepatocytes.
 Terminal branches of the hepatic veins are in the center of hepatic lobules.
-Because blood flows from the portal triads past the hepatocytes and drains via vein branches in the center of the lobule, the center of the lobule is the area most susceptible to ischemia.
+Blood flows from the portal triads past the hepatocytes and drains via vein branches in the center of the lobule, rendering the center of the lobule the area most susceptible to ischemia.

 Liver disorders can result from a wide variety of insults, including infections, drugs, toxins, ischemia, and autoimmune disorders.
-Occasionally, liver disorders occur postoperatively (see Postoperative Liver Dysfunction).
+Occasionally, liver disorders occur postoperatively.
 Most liver disorders cause some degree of hepatocellular injury and necrosis, resulting in various abnormal laboratory test results and, sometimes, symptoms.
-Symptoms may be due to liver disease itself (eg, jaundice due to acute hepatitis) or to complications of liver disease (eg, acute GI bleeding due to cirrhosis and portal hypertension).
+Symptoms may be due to liver disease itself (eg, jaundice due to acute hepatitis) or to complications of liver disease (eg, acute gastrointestinal bleeding due to cirrhosis and portal hypertension).

 The prognosis of serious complications is worse in older adults, who are less able to recover from severe physiologic stresses and to tolerate toxic accumulations.